SUMMER 2025 APPLICATIONS ARE CLOSED. JOIN OUR INTEREST LIST FOR 2026 UPDATES.

 What’s the daily schedule like?

-Break are included throughout each day to ensure you're refreshed and fully engaged.
+Breaks are included each day to ensure you're refreshed and fully engaged.

 What are the program dates and times?